 Marriage-Based Green Card for Spouses of U.S. Citizens

 When your spouse is already residing in the United States and you are a U.S. citizen, you may be eligible for concurrent filing of the I‑130 petition and adjustment of status (green card).
 At Sakhniuk Immigration Law, led by attorney Oksana Sakhniuk, we specialize in family-based immigration and have helped thousands of clients worldwide.
+If your spouse is outside the U.S., see our page on spousal visa consular processing.
+Engaged but not yet married?
+A K-1 fiancé visa may be the right first step.
+Once your spouse has a green card, we can help with green card renewal.
+Schedule a free consultation to map out your path to permanent residence.

 We help collect your evidence, prepare your forms, guide you through interviews, or remove conditions — with empathy, rigor, and trusted results.
 You’ll receive personalized attention, not assembly-line service.